muratk3n/thirdwave/en/README.md

 UK population is 67 million, world is 7.8 billion.
 With same level of driving, what wld be the amt of lithium required, just for cars, for the world?
 You do the math.
-I wont bcz I know the answer will be so hilariously sad.
+I am guessing the answer will be so hilariously sad.

 ---